-At Fisher, we believe that our vibrant communities are brought closer together by our social media sites.
+Fisher believes that its vibrant communities are brought closer together by its social media sites.
 Students will always know the latest information about what is going on on campus through Facebook, Twitter, and Instagram to name a few.
-LinkedIn is also a wonderful resource where we can connect our current community members to our alumni network!
+LinkedIn is also a wonderful resource where Fisher can connect its current community members to its alumni network!

 TUITION AND COSTS

 TUITION AND COSTS BEFORE FINANCIAL AID 2015-2016